wsnewman/learning_ros_setup_scripts/README.md

 You will need "git" installed on your machine to use these scripts.
 If "git" is not already installed on your machine, it can be installed with:
-`sudo apt-get --yes --force-yes install git`
+`sudo apt-get --yes --allow install git`

 ---